jathorp/data-agregator/infra/README.md

 3. An **AWS Lambda Function** polls the queue in batches, processes the files, and performs several key actions:
     *   It aggregates multiple raw files into a single, compressed Gzip bundle.
     *   It calculates a SHA-256 hash of the bundle for data integrity validation.
-    *   It archives the final bundle to a long-term **S3 Archive Bucket**.
+    *   It stages the bundle in a **S3 Distribution Bucket** for the on-premise service to pull.
-    *   It securely delivers the bundle to an on-premise NiFi endpoint via HTTPS.
+    *   The bundle is automatically replicated to a long-term **S3 Archive Bucket** via S3 Same-Region Replication.
 4.  **CloudWatch** provides comprehensive monitoring, logging, and a sophisticated alerting strategy.
 5. All stateful resources are encrypted and secured following the principle of least privilege.